 Spain's austerity leader Rajoy names cabinet

-Spain's new leader Mariano Rajoy on Wednesday named a team to steer the country out of crisis, with a former manager of ruined bank Lehman Brothers in the key economy minister job.
+Spain's new leader Mariano Rajoy on Wednesday named the cabinet that must steer the country back from economic crisis, with a former manager of ruined bank Lehman Brothers in the key economy minister job.

 Rajoy named Luis de Guindos, 51, to the crucial post to spearhead urgent reforms aimed at getting Spain's five million unemployed back to work and reassuring investors about its public finances.

-De Guindos has solid political credentials with the ruling Popular Party, having worked in the economy ministry and rising to become state secretary for the economy from 2002-2004.
+De Guindos has solid political credentials with the ruling Popular Party, having worked in the economy ministry and risen to become state secretary for the economy from 2002-2004.

 Turning to the private sector, he became executive chairman for Spain and Portugal of Lehman Brothers from 2006 until its collapse in 2008, which heralded the start of the worst of the global financial crisis.